kangash/Postman/README.md

 I parsed request and response, wrote tests in JavaScript, used `for` and `for...in` loops to handle arrays and objects. <br> All the tests were passed ✅

 ---

+### Case 2

+Write test to automate API testing in Postman for the blog web app.